hydro-project/hydroflow/book/example_8_chat_server.md

 The remainder of the server consists of two independent pipelines.
 The first pipeline is one line long, and is responsible for acknowledging requests from `clients`: it takes the address of the incoming `Message::ConnectRequest` and sends a `ConnectResponse` back to that address.
 The second pipeline is responsible for broadcasting all chat messages to all clients.
-This all-to-all pairing corresponds to the notion of a "cross-product" or `[cross_join](./surface_ops.gen.md#cross_join)` in Hydroflow.
+This all-to-all pairing corresponds to the notion of a cartesian product or `[cross_join](./surface_ops.gen.md#cross_join)` in Hydroflow.
 The `cross_join` operator takes two input channels and produces a single output channel with a tuple for each pair of inputs, in this case it produces `(Message, SocketAddr)` pairs.
 Conveniently, that is exactly the structure needed for sending to the `outbound_chan` sink!